ujjwalsh/feed/README.md

 Interfacing with *RSS* (v 0.9x, 2.x, 1.0) + *Atom* feeds.

 - Parsers
+- Constructors
-- Pretty Printers
+- Rendering
 - Querying

-To help working with the multiple feed formats we've ended up with this set of modules providing parsers, pretty printers and some utility code for querying and just generally working with a concrete representation of feeds in Haskell.
+To help working with the multiple feed formats we've ended up with this set of modules providing parsers, printers and some utility code for querying and just generally working with a concrete representation of feeds in Haskell.